 Students whose work does not measure up to the expected standard at any point in the process may be asked to withdraw from the program and convert to an independent study.

 B. Schedule of Meetings and Submissions

-- First fall meeting: normally held in the second week of classes
+- First fall meeting: normally held in the first week of classes

 Students will present to their small groups a thesis proposal revised as a result of discussions with their advisors and other faculty members.
 (The revised proposal should include an expanded bibliography.)
 At this point each student should be able to clearly articulate their project's lines of inquiry and analytical framework, and have sufficient primary and secondary sources to enable them to successfully complete the first stages of the project.

 - Third fall meeting: late October